 The University of Scranton has a monthly payment plan administered by Nelnet Business Solutions (NBS).
-Please process your application online by logging into the my.scranton portal, click on the Student Tab, and Nelnet Business Solutions, or contact NBS at (800)609-8056.
+Please process your application online by logging into the my.scranton portal, locate the Bursar Card, click on Nelnet Business Solutions (Online E-billing/E-payment).
 Payment plans are done by term.
 There is a \$50 fee per term to enroll in the monthly payment plan.
 For additional information go to www.mycollegepaymentplan.com/uscranton.

-The University of Scranton receives payment updates nightly from NBS, and will apply your payment directly to your student account.
+The University of Scranton receives monthly payment plan updates nightly from NBS and will apply your payment directly to your student account.